Faith Notes from the Synod of the Trinity Assembly Meeting

 State College, PA

-Later in the morning, Dianne Kareha (Lehigh) spoke on the Christmas Joy Offering, which “helps provide financial assistance to current and former church workers and their families and also enables deserving students to attend Presbyterian-related racial ethnic colleges and schools.”
-(See a video here.)
+Tuesday morning’s devotions were handled by Dianne Kareha (Lehigh), who spoke about the Christmas Joy Offering, which “helps provide financial assistance to current and former church workers and their families and also enables deserving students to attend Presbyterian-related racial ethnic colleges and schools.”

 Note: The meeting docket and corresponding paperwork can be found here.